-- providing information and assistance to NCAC youth and adults on High Adventure program opportunities with vacancies and recent news
+- providing information and assistance to NCAC youth and adults on High Adventure program opportunities with vacancies and recent news, including training opportunities

 - conducting planning, logistics and training for expeditions to National and regional High Adventure bases with contingent crews from our Council

-- Philmont Scout Ranch in Cimarron, New Mexico – click here to join an NCAC contingent on a 12-day backpacking trek
+- Philmont Scout Ranch in Cimarron, New Mexico – email firstname.lastname@example.org to join an NCAC contingent on a 12-day backpacking trek

-- Northern Tier – leaving from 2 bases in Canada & Ely, Minnesota – click here to join an NCAC crew on 10-days of wilderness canoeing
+- Northern Tier – leaving from 2 bases in Canada & Ely, Minnesota – hopefully there will be an NCAC crew for 10-days of wilderness canoeing in 2022

-- Sea Base – sailing, snorkeling & SCUBA in Florida Keys & Caribbean – click here to join an NCAC crew on 7-days of coral reef sailing
+- Sea Base – 7 days of sailing & snorkeling or SCUBA in Florida Keys & Caribbean – email email@example.com to join an NCAC crew

 - Summit Bechtel Reserve, Paul R. Christen HA Base in Mount Hope, WV – whitewater rafting, trail riding on bikes & ATVs, & super COPE on base